 AP and lateral X-rays of the forearm are performed.

 A radial or ulnar fracture will be visible on at least one view.
 It is important to determine what type of fracture it is, e.g. transverse, oblique, comminuted.

 If there is only one fracture, it is important to look for a second fracture, or see if there is damage to the proximal or distal radioulnar joint:

-- Monteggia fracture-dislocation: radial fracture and dislocation of the radial head at the elbow
+- Monteggia fracture-dislocation: ulna fracture and dislocation of the radial head at the elbow

-- Galeazzi fracture-dislocation: radial fracture dislocation of the distal ulna from the carpus
+- Galeazzi fracture-dislocation: radial fracture and dislocation of the distal ulna from the carpus

 Treatment and prognosis